cpske/ISP/refactoring/index.md

 **Refactoring** refers to modifying the structure of existing code to improve it, without changing the external functionality.

-Some things we will cover:
+Things we will cover:

-* signs that code needs refactoring -- sometimes called "code smells", a term I *dislike*
+* Signs that code needs refactoring -- sometimes called "code smells", a term I *dislike*
-* what does "improve code" mean?
+* What does "improve code" mean?
 Software principles provide objective guides.
-* guide lines for when and how to refactor
+* Guide lines for when and how to refactor
   - code should be working before refactoring
   - you must have tests before refactoring
   - refactor is small steps and only one at a time
   - don't add new functionality while you refactor
   - test the result of each refactoring and commit it before doing the next refactoring
-* common refactorings, with names
+* Common refactorings, with names
-* refactoring Python and Java using an IDE.
+* Refactoring Python and Java using an IDE
   - Eclipse, IntelliJ (aka PyCharm), and Netbeans provide good refactoring tools
   - VS Code can perform some refactoring, but not as good as the IDE above